-Saskatchewan Provincial Court Judicial Council 2023 Annual Report
+I am pleased to present the Saskatchewan Provincial Court Judicial Council's 2024 Annual Report.

-1. Introduction

-The Judicial Council has two main responsibilities.
-First, it considers the applications of lawyers seeking appointment to the Provincial Court of Saskatchewan and makes recommendations to the Minister of Justice as to whether they are qualified and suitable for appointment.
-Second, it reviews and investigates complaints of alleged misconduct or incapacity that are made against Provincial Court judges.
-The Council discharges these duties in the best interests of the people of Saskatchewan.
+The Council has two main responsibilities.

+First, the Council considers the applications of lawyers seeking appointment to the Provincial Court of Saskatchewan and makes recommendations to the Minister of Justice as to whether they are qualified and suitable for appointment.
+Ultimately, the responsibility for making appointments to the Provincial Court rests with the Lieutenant Governor acting on the advice of the Provincial government.

+Second, the Council reviews and investigates complaints of alleged misconduct or incapacity that are made against Provincial Court judges.

+The Council discharges all of its duties in the best interests of the people of Saskatchewan.